 What’s the difference between a professional hockey goalie and a professional accountant?

 Not much.
 At least in the case of Elaine Chuli, CPA.

-Elaine is the goaltender for the Toronto Six, part of the National Women’s Hockey League (NWHL), as well as an associate at LiveCA LLP, an online accounting firm.
+Elaine is the goaltender for the Toronto Six, part of the Premier Hockey Federation (PHF) - formerly known as National Women’s Hockey League (NWHL) - as well as an associate at LiveCA LLP, an online accounting firm.

 According to Elaine, both careers require the same critical attribute.

 “The biggest thing is attention to detail,” she says.

 “Being a goalie, every single detail matters or the puck is in the back of the net.
 Working with clients, every single detail matters as they are relying on us as a critical part of their business.”

 Long before Elaine became a hockey pro, even as a kid she knew she wanted to be a professional accountant.
 Now she’s achieved both her goals, having recently earned her CPA designation.